-While doing so, I came across an interesting study by Dr. Daniel Amen, titled “Reversing brain damage in former NFL players: implications for traumatic brain injury and substance abuse rehabilitation.”
+While doing so, I came across an interesting study by Dr. Daniel Amen, MD, titled “Reversing brain damage in former NFL players: implications for traumatic brain injury and substance abuse rehabilitation.”

-In the study, thirty retired NFL players who had brain damage and cognitive dysfunction followed a brain-healthy protocol (which I outline in this post).
+In the study, thirty retired NFL players who had brain damage and cognitive dysfunction followed a brain-healthy protocol (which I outline below in this post).

 After following the protocol for six months, the former NFL players had increased blood flow to the brain and significant increases in performance.

 Neuropsychological testing showed that they had significant improvements in attention, memory, reasoning, and information processing.

 The NFL players themselves also self-reported subjective increases in memory, attention, mood, motivation, and sleep.

 It just so happens that a lot of the supplements and therapies used in this protocol have also improved my mental health and supported my brain after suffering multiple concussions and living in a moldy home.